cap-js/docs/node.js/core-services.md

 function srv.prepend(()=>{...})
 ```

 Sometimes, you need to register handlers to run before handlers registered by others before.
-Use srv.prepend() to do so ´, for example like this:
+Use `srv.prepend()` to do so, for example like this:

 ```js
 cds.on('served',()=>{